cuthbertLab/music21/music21/documentation/source/overview/overviewMetadata.rst

 ..  note::

-    You should only see ``None`` along with the names of any non-default *local* corpora you've manually created yourself.
+    When running ``listLocalCorporaNames()``, you will see ``None`` - indicating the default *local* corpus - along with the names of any non-default *local* corpora you've manually created yourself.
 In the above example, a number of other corpora have already been created.

+Finally, we can delete the *local* corpus we previously created like this:

 ::